Fun Odessa Barb Facts For Kids | Kidadl

 Where does an Odessa barb live?

-The range of the distribution of Odessa barb's natural habitat includes various parts of Southeast Asia.
-The fish is said to have originated in the freshwater streams of the central part of Myanmar.
 They are found in the artificial pond situated above the Anisakan Falls in the village called Toe Gyi, the upper Mekong, the lower basin of the Chindwin River, which is a tributary of the Ayeyarwady, the upper Chao Phraya basin, Salween River, and in a small pond situated at a distance of 1640 ft (500 m) from the Ayeyarwady river.
-These species are found covering an extensive area and wide varieties of habitats stretching from the Himalayas in the north to Thailand in the south.
-The other Southeast Asian countries in which the Odessa barbs are found are China, India, Bangladesh, Bhutan, Sri Lanka, Pakistan, and Laos.
-These fish are also found in an aquarium or community tank as pet fish.
-Unlike other barb species, the Odessa barbs have not yet become that popular so they are hard to find in ordinary pet shops.

 What is an Odessa barb's habitat?

-Who do Odessa barbs live with?
+Who do Odessa Barbs live with?

-Odessa barbs are social fish that can reside peacefully with their tank mates.
-In the wild, they are found in large homogeneous groups containing fish only of their own type.
-However, in an aquarium, if they are not kept in a group of at least five Odessa barbs, they might turn a bit aggressive towards their other tank mates.
+However, in an aquarium, if they are not kept in a group of at least five Odessa barbs, they might turn a bit aggressive toward their other tank mates.
 Their most compatible tank mates include different species of tetras, corydoras catfish, or other barbs.
 Their tank mates should be equal in size or smaller to them.

 How long does an Odessa barb live?